-The world is getting warmer, and Canada is warming faster than the rest of the world.
-Current climate modelling shows that Canadian urban centres will experience at least four times as many +30 °C days per year and longer extreme heat events by 2051–2080.
+The world is getting warmer, and Canada is warming faster than the rest.
+Current climate modelling shows1 that Canadian urban centres will experience at least four times as many +30 °C days per year and longer extreme heat events by 2051–2080.

 How does it affect health?

-The frequency and intensity heat waves have increased significantly over the last few decades, already leading to negative health outcomes.
+The frequency and intensity of heat waves have increased significantly over the last few decades,3 already leading to adverse health outcomes.

-Extremely hot days can aggravate existing respiratory and cardiovascular diseases and cause heat stroke and death, while also exacerbating mental health conditions and lead to increased hospital admissions for schizophrenia, depression, dementia, Parkinson’s and Alzheimer’s disease.
-In addition to causing heat-related illnesses such as swelling, fainting, heat rash and heat stroke, extreme heat can also exacerbate pre-existing health conditions, especially heart disease, kidney disease and lung diseases such as asthma and COPD.
-Illustrating how severe the impact of extreme heat can be, in an August 2003 heat wave in France, 15,000 more people died than would have been expected given mortality rates.
+In addition to causing heat-related illnesses such as swelling, fainting, heat rash and heat stroke, extreme heat can also exacerbate pre-existing health conditions, especially heart disease, kidney disease and lung diseases such as asthma and COPD.4 Illustrating how severe the impact of extreme heat can be, in an August 2003 heat wave in France, 15,000 more people died than would have been expected given mortality rates.5

 Who is affected?

 Still others are at greater risk from climate impacts because they lack the resources to protect themselves or to recover from them.
-In addition, people who work outside such as construction workers, homeless or precariously housed, and Indigenous peoples are also at heightened risk from heat.
+In addition, people who work outside such as construction workers, and homeless or precariously housed individuals are also at heightened risk from heat.